 - Install a Crawl Space Dehumidifier

 It’s important to dehumidify your crawl space after removing all the water.
-If your crawl space humidity is too high, it can end up condensing on the inside of your crawl space, which can lead to the same problems all over again.
+If the humidity is too high, water can condense on the inside of your crawl space, leading to the same problems again.

 Although some crawl spaces don’t need dehumidifiers, some of them do.
 If your crawl space seems to tend toward very high humidity, you may want to consider installing a dehumidifier to keep the humidity levels to a healthy amount.

-When you get help from a JES expert, you’ll get plenty of options.
-This expert can let you know whether or not you need a dehumidifier, according to the potential problems you may experience.
-A professional will also give you information on the best energy-efficient dehumidifier for your needs.
+You’ll get plenty of options when you get help from a JES expert.
+This expert can tell you whether you need a dehumidifier according to the potential problems your house may experience.
+A professional will also inform you on the best energy-efficient dehumidifier for your needs.

 - Ensure Complete Encapsulation